-When Kita of Girl Carnivore asked us to participate in Burger Month, we didn’t even hesitate!
-We are kind of hamburger purists over here, but occasionally we like to bump it up.
+When Kita asked us to join along in Burger Month, we didn’t even hesitate!
+We are hamburger purists, but occasionally we like to bump it up a notch or two.
 Feeling a bit homesick for France, we decided a French Burger recipe going to be the perfect way to kick off Burger Month.

 Definitely reminds me of some flavor rich meals that I have enjoyed in France, and if you are itching to get over there and cannot make it this summer, this may be the perfect summer substitute!